About this blog

 There is an open invitation to people working in organisations, or other academics to contribute to this site who are also interested in exploring similar themes.

-The site is moderated by Dr Chris Mowles, who teaches on the Doctorate of Management at the University of Hertfordshire as well as a practising consultant.
-The narratives are anonymised accounts of Chris’s work, and of others who contribute to the site.
-If you would like to contribute to the site or contact Chris he can be reached on chris@redkitepartners.co.uk .
+The site is moderated by Professor Chris Mowles, who teaches on the Doctorate of Management at the University of Hertfordshire and is also a practising consultant.
+The narratives are often anonymised accounts of Chris’s work, and of others who contribute to the site.
+If you would like to contribute to the site or contact Chris he can be reached on chris@redkitepartners.co.uk or c.mowles@herts.ac.uk .